Sierra Leone president Bio congratulates Leone Stars on Afcon qualification

 John Keister’s men defeated the Squirrels 1-0 in the last Group L qualification fixture staged at the General Lansana Conte Stadium.

-Kei Kamara’s first-half penalty separated both teams in the keenly contest affair as Michel Dussuyer’s men would rue several scoring opportunities.
+Kei Kamara’s first-half penalty separated both teams in the keenly-contested affair as Michel Dussuyer’s men would rue missing several scoring opportunities.

 Editors' Picks